 Although we are responsible for all of the disclosure contained in this Information Statement, this Information Statement contains industry, market and competitive position data that are based on industry publications and studies conducted by third parties.
-The industry publications and third-party studies generally state that the information that they contain has been obtained from sources believed to be reliable.
+The industry publications and third-party studies generally state that the information that they contain has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
+While we believe the industry, market and competitive position information included in this Information Statement is generally reliable, such information is inherently imprecise.